Placement of Colorado Pole Buildings: 5 Important Aspects

 Secondly, the utilities must be accessible.
 The location of utilities plays a big role in building placement and effects overall construction costs.
 So do due diligence in this area by requesting utility companies to mark existing lines on the property.
 Then plan to build close to sources of water, sewer, electricity, and natural gas lines to lower costs.
 Keep in mind that pole buildings constructed in rural areas of Douglas and Elbert counties may require extra costs to drill wells, install septic systems, and/or creating propane storage, for starters.

 Next is building access.
 Property owners have a lot to say about the access to their building.
-They will suggest possible driveways, walkways, parking, secure parking, and other elements related to the building’s purposes.
+They will suggest possible driveways, walkways, parking, secure parking, and other elements related to the building’s purposes. - Weather

 Weather patterns will affect the quality of building use so investigate weather history to know the future needs.
 How much sunlight can you expect?
 Sun will melt the snow on the driveway but not so much if it faces north.
 Can you face the building, driveway, and windows to the southeast to capture the warmth?
 Alternatively, do you need shutters to block heavy sun?
 Also, rain and snowmelt will drain better if the building and close-in property enjoy a little higher elevation.

 And then you need to consider the wind.
 Place sliding doors and open lean-tos out of prevailing winds.
 In Colorado, place windows facing the prevailing wind during summertime.
 Lester also suggests “breezes that blow perpendicular to the ridge are best for venting a roof.”
-You also want to know the best way to deal with the area’s snowload.
+You also want to know the best way to deal with the area’s snowload. - Lay of the land

 Common sense tells us that flat land may offer easier construction access.
 However, big buildings look nice on sloping properties.
 The slope allows for views, natural light, and walkouts but also presents challenges.
 For example, crews do need to create a flat site during the building process.

 Drainage becomes a bigger issue on a hillside.
 It will take expertise to ensure the water moves away from the building.
 Along with slope, soil type also plays a role in drainage.
 Does the land slope up or down from the nearby road?
 Is the traffic in view of the building?
-If so, you might prefer a more private downslope lot even if road dirt can find its way onto your property.
+If so, you might prefer a more private downslope lot even if road dirt can find its way onto your property. - Vegetation

 Trees and vegetation can improve energy efficiency.
 For example, trees used as windbreaks can prevent strong winds from directly impinging on pole buildings.
 Vegetation planted around the building will reduce the weather splash on exterior walls.
 Landscaping also helps stabilize the soil and reduce glare and reflection cause by paved surfaces.